rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    >>> g.computeRankingCorrelation(sba.bachetRanking)
     {'correlation': 0.7585058291696407, 'determination': 0.408625}

-In :numref:`smartBachet` Line 22 we discover a ranking result that differs only in the positions of actions *a4* and *a8* from the optimal Kemeny ranking (see :numref:`optimalKemeny1`).
-When permuting now all the 161 intransitive outranking triples we get in fact this optimal Kemeny ranking (see Lines 20, 24).
+In :numref:`smartBachet` Line 24 we discover a ranking result that differs only in the positions of actions *a4* and *a8* from the optimal Kemeny ranking (see :numref:`optimalKemeny1`).
+When permuting now all the 161 intransitive outranking triples by setting *sampleSize=None* (Line 25), we get in fact this optimal Kemeny ranking result (see Lines 26, 28).

-When running a MonteCarlo simulation with a sample of 500 random 3 objectives --economic, sociatal and environmental-- performance tableaux of 9 decision actions marked on 13 performance criteria, we obtain the following statistical summary.
+When running a MonteCarlo simulation with a sample of 500 random 3 objectives --economic, environmental and societal-- performance tableaux of 9 decision actions marked on 13 performance criteria, we obtain the following correlations statistics.

     ============== ========= ========= ========= =========
      Ranking rule   Mean      Median    Minimum   Maximum